 See Related: Type of Bears From Around the World

-Location: This seal is found exclusively in the Caspian Sea, which is surrounded by Russia, Kazakhstan, Iran, Azerbaijan, and Turkmenistan.
+This seal is found exclusively in the Caspian Sea, surrounded by Russia, Kazakhstan, Iran, Azerbaijan, and Turkmenistan.
 The Caspian seal will sometimes travel up the rivers that empty into the sea.

 In addition to predation by man, Caspian seals have been attacked both by wolves and sea eagles in the last few decades.
 In the 1970s, wolves killed up to 40% of the seals wantonly – the seals were not even eaten.
 When the wolves eased up a bit, the sea eagles rushed to fill the void and killed over 10% of the pups.

-Do you know of or are you a part of an organisation that work to conserve the Caspian Seal, then please contact us to have it featured on Our Endangered World.
+Do you know of or are you a part of an organization that works to conserve the Caspian Seal?
+Then please contact us to have it featured on Our Endangered World.